thomas-sittler/jekyll-now/_posts/2018-03-31-ps_probability.md

 <p style="text-align:right;"> — Anders Hald </p>

+> Wherefore in all great works are Clerkes so much desired?
+Wherefore are Auditors so richly fed?
+What causeth Geometricians so highly to be enhaunsed?
+Why are Astronomers so greatly advanced?
+Because that by number such things they finde, which else would farre excell mans minde.

+<p style="text-align:right;"> — Robert Recorde, Arithmetic (1543) </p>

 _This is part of my series on success stories in philosophy.
 See [this page](/ps) for an explanation of the project and links to other items in the series._

 # Contents